Skip to content

 What is a typical affiliate payout threshold?

 Most programs set thresholds between $25 and $100.
-Lower-fee domestic rails like RazorpayX can justify a lower floor, while higher-fee or FX-heavy international payouts via PayPal often warrant a higher one to keep fees proportionate.
+Low-fee domestic rails like RazorpayX justify a lower floor, while higher-fee or FX-heavy international payouts via PayPal often warrant a higher one to keep fees proportionate.

 Can a payout threshold be too high?

 Yes.
-If the threshold is so high that small partners never reach it, their earnings stall and they disengage — and you risk holding balances that feel unfair.
+If it's so high that small partners never reach it, their earnings stall and they disengage — and you're holding balances that feel unfair.
 Set it high enough to control fees but low enough that engaged partners clear it within a cycle or two.

 Should the threshold differ by payout method?